Optimal strategies in repeated games with incomplete information: the dependent case: Duality techniques

-In order to apply the duality techniques mentioned above, it is convenient to give an equivalent formulation of the primal game.
-The idea is to use the duality operator with respect to the \emph{first marginal} of $\pi$.
+In order to apply the duality techniques described above, one needs to reformulate the primal game $\G(\pi)$ in a slightly different way.
+Let $p\in \De(K)$ and $Q\in \De(L)^K$ denote, respectively, the marginal of $\pi$ on $K$ and its matrix of conditional probabilities, so that: